Validate Your Markdown Files

 }

-Enable metadata rule is same as other rules, just copy the assemblies to the plugins
+Enable metadata rule is same as other rules, just copy the assemblies to the plugins of your template folder and run docfx.

 Create configurable metadata validation plug-ins